jaco9012/Deep-Learing-Project/README.md

 ## Milestones

-1. Make a simple functional model
+1. Make a simple functional model ✔️
-2. Optimize the model architecture
+2. Optimize the model architecture ✔️
-3. Train a baseline model
+3. Train a baseline model ✔️
+4. Optimize the model performance using a deeper network ✔️
-4. Optimize the model performance using data augmentation
+5. Optimize the model performance using data augmentation ✔️